Brian Fay (runner)

 Brian Fay (born 9 November 1998) is an Irish long-distance runner.
-He has been the Irish national champion at 3000m steeplechase, and the Irish national record holder over 5000m.
+He has been the Irish national champion at cross country running and the 3000m steeplechase, as well as the Irish national record holder over 5000 metres.

 Early life

 Fay grew up in Glasnevin, as one of quadruplets, and attended Belvedere College where he was coached by Ronan Duggan and where former Olympian Phil Conway was also involved in coaching.
 He was then coached by Feidhlim Kelly at Dublin City University.
 He then attended the University of Washington in 2021, where he was coached by Andy Powell.
 In 2023, he returned to Dublin and the coaching of Feidhlim Kelly at the Dublin Track Club.

 Career

 2021

 Competing in Manchester in May 2021, Fay ran the fastest 3000m steeplechase by an Irishman for 36 years.
 He ran a time of 8:33.93, placing him fourth on the all-time Irish list.
 He lowered his personal best time to 8:29.75 competing in Tatabanya, Hungary in June 2021.
 That month he also won the Irish national title in the discipline at the Morton Track in Dublin.